Final Mexico Announced May 31, 2026 · 26 players

 Tournament Outlook

 Mexico return to the world stage as co-hosts for an unprecedented third time, having previously hosted the tournament in 1970 and 1986.
 Under the experienced Javier Aguirre, El Tri are driven by an obsession to finally break the infamous "quinto partido" curse — advancing beyond the Round of 16 for the first time since 1986.
-Santiago Giménez has emerged as one of Europe's most lethal strikers at Feyenoord, while Edson Álvarez brings Premier League steel from West Ham's midfield.
-Hirving "Chucky" Lozano remains the creative spark, and a new generation led by players from Liga MX and European leagues adds depth.
+Santiago Giménez has emerged as one of Europe's most lethal strikers at Milan, while Edson Álvarez brings Süper Lig steel from Fenerbahçe's midfield.
+Roberto Alvarado remains the creative spark, and a new generation led by players from Liga MX and European leagues adds depth.
 Playing group matches at the iconic Estadio Azteca — with its 87,000 roaring fans and 2,200m altitude advantage — gives Mexico a fortress-like home edge.
 The passion of Mexican football culture, combined with a deep squad and favourable home conditions, makes El Tri genuine contenders for a quarter-final berth and beyond.

 Key Players